elight/iibil/slides.md

 !SLIDE
 # Step 2
-# Name practice as pattern
+# Propose as pattern

 !SLIDE
-# Pattern ends here
+# But if it can be imitated
+# maybe it can be automated...

 !SLIDE
 # Step 3